 For example, the name UserEditorDesign will result in UserEditorDesign.html and UserEditorDesign.java.
 You could then create a UserEditor component that extends the UserEditorDesign, and perhaps a UserEditorView to place the editor component in a bigger context.

 In another case, you could make a LoginDesign that is used in a LoginWindow (but not extended).

 Finally, you can choose a template as starting point, or start from scratch (Blank).

 Chooseto create the design and open Vaadin Designer.

-Vaadin Designer is fully integrated with Eclipse and its views can therefore be freely moved and arranged as you wish.
-However, it is best to first try the Designer in its default setup by choosingfrom the dialog that is presented when a new design is created.
+Vaadin Designer is fully integrated with the IDE and its views can therefore be freely moved and arranged as you wish.
+However, it is best to first try the Designer in its default setup.
+In Eclipse, this can be done by choosingfrom the dialog that is presented when a new design is created.

 The elements of the perspective illustrated in Panels in Vaadin Perspective are as follows:

 In the editor view, illustrated in Component Editor, you have a number of controls in the toolbar.